operator-framework/operator-sdk/website/content/en/docs/contribution-guidelines/documentation.md

 Any changes will be included in real time.

-## Check Links
+## Check Docs

-`make test-links` will use containers to build html and check the links.
+`make test-docs` will validate changelog fragments, build doc HTML in a container, and check its links.
 Please consider running this locally before creating a PR to save CI resources.